Come Join us in our Canning Group on Facebook

 Safe websites to visit that have lots of good recipes and advice: Remember not everything you see on the web is safe.
 Do not trust all Canning sites, Recipes, YouTube or Pinterest unless you check it against these sites or ask in our group.
 There are many good sites but there are just as many who give unsafe advice.

-Safe Canning Recipe Sites
+Safe Canning Recipe Sites or books.

 BERNARDIN ~ Ball's Canadian site